 Winery/Grounds

 Grand Val Vineyard, Carneros NOTE: as of mid 2021, this vineyard was sold to Far Niente and is no longer owned by Clos du Val.
-We keep these photographs here for nostalgia purposes.
+We keep these photographs here for historical reference.